 Processing of personal data

 In order to establish necessary safeguards, companies in some cases have to process personal data in a manner not previously necessary.
 Under the Data Protection Regulation, information regarding health is considered to be sensitive personal data, which sets high standards for how it must be handled.
 In addition, under the current circumstances, it is important that individuals’ right to protection of their personal data is respected.
 Therefore, the collection of personal data should be limited to what is necessary to achieve the specific purpose of the processing.
-According to the Swedish Data Protection Authority, the following circumstances are important to keep in mind:
+According to the Swedish Data Protection Authority, the following circumstances are important to keep in mind:- information about someone being infected with the virus is considered personal data on health;

-• information about an employee having returned from a risk area is not considered personal data on health;
+- information about an employee having returned from a risk area is not considered personal data on health;

-• information about someone being in quarantine is not considered personal data on health, unless it also contains information about the cause; and
+- information about someone being in quarantine is not considered personal data on health, unless it also contains information about the cause; and

-• information about someone being in quarantine in accordance with the Swedish Communicable Diseases Act is likely considered personal data on health.
+- information about someone being in quarantine in accordance with the Swedish Communicable Diseases Act is likely considered personal data on health.

 Labour law issues